meet24/meet24/README.md

 ★ Knowledge of Web Development and Database Management System

-★ Experienced in Analytical, Communication and Interpersonal skills.
+★ Experienced in Analytical, Communication and Interpersonal skills

 ★ A Strong contributor with a passion to produce quality of service.
 Possessing excellent customer relations in collecting, and analyzing user requirements